sunny3e/SQLPackage/README.md

 ## Upsert Capability For High Performance

 Usually in order for you to insert or update the SQLite DB, you need to know if the data already exists in the DB or not.
 As such you usually execute a SQL query to determine if the data exists, if it does you do an update, if it doesn't you then do an insert.
 When fetching lots of data from a Server where megabytes of JSON comes down and then needs to be written into the DB, the SQL query to determine if it exists or not can become expensive performance wise.
 To get around this issue SQLite supports Upsert which is really just an Insert followed by an On Conflict(id) Do Update SQL Query.
 The On Conflict statement needs an indexed column that is unique in order to work, a column like id will work.
 Using the Upsert command you now don't need a separate lookup anymore, and your Codable Model can just parse the JSON and then write it directly into the DB using the Upsert command.
 The Upsert SQL query will determine if it needs to do an insert or an update automatically.
-The Sqldb package will create the SQL for you for the Upsert command, simply call Sqldb : getSQLUpsertValid(whereItems:ForId) where the ForId is the column that is indexed and has to be unique.
+The Sqldb package will create the SQL for you for the Upsert command, simply call Sqldb : getSQLUpsertValid(whereItems:"items",forId:"id") where the forId is the column that is indexed and has to be unique.

 Using Upsert you can see a 2X performance speed up for inserting or updating large amounts of data into SQLite.